shrese/Mission-to-Mars/README.md

 # Mission to Mars

 ## Purpose
 The purpose of this project was to scrape websites and build a new site.
-We used two different site for scraping.
+We used four different site for scraping.
 During the exercises we scraped the following:

 1. redplanetscience.com to locate a recent article for our webpage.
 We used:
     * The title of the most recent article.